Haroenv/blog/_posts/2016-3-2-gems-on-github-pages.md

 ```

 This method is in use for [haroenv/bus](https://github.com/haroenv/bus) (live: [haroen.me/bus](https://haroen.me/bus)).

-Coming soon: another post with how to do github pages and gulp on travis.

 If you have any questions, ping me on twitter [@haroenv](https://twitter.com/haroenv).